pdjr-archive/pdjr-skplugin-tank-monitor/README.md

-If you wish to log time-series tank data then [RRDTool](https://oss.oetiker.ch/rrdtool/) must either be installed on the local host or a available as a network service.
+If you wish to log time-series tank data then [RRDTool](https://oss.oetiker.ch/rrdtool/) must either be installed on the local host.

 ## Installation